 Once you have selected the type of event you wish to monitor, you need to specify whether you wish to receive alerts to an email address, or a webhook.
 What's a webhook?
 Please read the Wikipedia article on webhooks for more information.
 Webhooks are an advanced topic.

 Specify the email address or webhook to which any alerts should be sent, and then specify how often you wish to receive this type of alert to that destination.
 The alert frequency is once per hour by default.

 Finally, click Enabled to enable the alert, and then Save to save the alert and make it active.

 Further reading: Understanding compromised account notifications

 Congratulations!
-You've successfully set up MailChannels Outbound Filtering!
+You've successfully set up Monitors for MailChannels Outbound Filtering!

 Questions?
 Open a support ticket if you need help.